GDSC-CPU/tf-workshop/slides/workshop/vectorization-2.md

       <img src="/images/radeon.png" style="width: 20px; height: 20px; display: inline " /> on
       <logos-tux /> only
     </a>
-- on the images, differently-colored operations can be done in parallel
+- on the images, differently-colored operations can be done **in parallel**, rather than one at a time

 ::right::